Frequently Asked Questions

 8.)
 Should I take a polygraph test if I'm pregnant or have any other serious medical condition?

-Polygraph testing should never be harmful to either a person or a fetus, however, due to potential liability issues, we require that a pregnant examinee provide a doctor's written authorization to take a polygraph examination.
-We will also require a doctor's written authorization to test, if an examinee has any serious medical condition or issue.
+Polygraph testing should never be harmful to either a person or a fetus, however, due to potential liability issues, we require that a pregnant examinee provide either a signed waiver, or a doctor's written authorization to take a polygraph examination.
+We will also require either a signed waiver or a doctor's written authorization to test, if an examinee has any serious medical condition or issue.